Rules & Regulation

 Swimming speed

 The currents in the Öresund can be fickle, mischievous and strong at times.
-Therefore, a swimming speed of at least 3 km/h is required for solo swimmers.
-For relay swimmers, a swimming speed of 2.5 km/h is required.
+Waves can be expected.
+Therefore, a swimming speed of at least 3 km/h is required for both solo swimmers and relay swimmers.

 Support onboard the boat

 Make sure you have at least one person who can travel with you during the given period.
 It is important that there is at least one support person on the boat during the crossing.
-If several crossings are swum in a row, there must be at least two support people on the boat.
+In a two-way crossing, there must be at least two support people on the boat.
 The support person must take care of the swimmer’s well-being, energy intake and other various needs.

 Communication and language